 What Is Eucalyptus Oil?

-Eucalyptus oil is the distilled oil that comes from the dried leaves of eucalyptus – a colorless liquid with a strong, sweet, woody smell.3 According to an article published in the journal Chemistry of Natural Compounds, more than 700 different species of eucalyptus in the world, of which at least 500 produce a type of essential oil.4 Some of the common types of eucalyptus plants used for essential oil production include:5
+Eucalyptus oil is the distilled oil that comes from dried eucalyptus leaves, and is a colorless liquid with a strong, sweet, woody smell.3 According to an article published in the journal Chemistry of Natural Compounds, more than 700 different species of eucalyptus exist in the world, and at least 500 of which produce a type of essential oil.4 Some of the common types of eucalyptus plants used for essential oil production include:5

-3. Eucalyptus radiata — Commonly known as "narrow-leaved peppermint," this is a medium-sized tree with fibrous bark.8 Its crude oil is said to possess a refreshing aroma, and a cineole content of 65 to 70 percent.9
+- Eucalyptus radiata — Commonly known as "narrow-leaved peppermint," this is a tall, single-trunk tree with fibrous bark.8 Its crude oil is said to possess a refreshing aroma, and a cineole content of 65 to 70 percent.9

-- Eucalyptus citriodora — Referred to as the "lemon-scented gum," this large tree has gone through a name change and is now called Corymbia.
-The principal constituent of the oil is citronellal, and the oil is used for industrial and perfume purposes.
+- Eucalyptus citriodora — Referred to as the "lemon-scented gum," this large tree has gone through a name change and is now called Corymbia.10 The principal constituent of the oil is citronellal, that's often used for industrial and perfume purposes.

-Australian aboriginals2 use oil-containing eucalyptus leaf infusions as a traditional medication for body pains, fever, sinus congestions, and colds.
+Australian aboriginals used oil-containing eucalyptus leaf infusions and mixtures as a traditional medication for chills,11 body pains, fever, sinus congestions and colds.12

-As early as the 1880s, surgeons were already using eucalyptus oil as an antiseptic during operations.3 Toward the end of the century, the oil was used in most hospitals in England to clean urinary catheters.4 In 1948, the United States also officially registered eucalyptus oil as an insecticide and miticide (one that kills mites and ticks) in the U.S. in 1948.14
+Surgeons also begun utilizing eucalyptus oil as an antiseptic during operations in the 1880s.13 Toward the end of the century, the oil was used in most hospitals in England to clean urinary catheters.
+Eucalyptus oil was then registered as both an insecticide and miticide (a substance that kills mites and ticks) in the U.S. in 1948.14

 Uses of Eucalyptus Oil